 (2) The Director’s oath or affirmation is to be taken by a Judge and that of a member of the staff is to be taken by the Director.

+17A.
+Identity cards

+(1) The Director may give an identity card to a member of the staff of the Office.

+(2) An identity card must —

+(a) identify the person as a member of the staff of the Office; and

+(b) contain a recent photograph of the person.

+(3) A person must, within 14 days after ceasing to be a member of the staff of the Office, return the person’s identity card to the Director.

+Penalty for this subsection: a fine of $2 500.

+(4) Subsection (3) does not apply if the person has a reasonable excuse.

+[Section 17A inserted: No. 35 of 2022 s.
+7.]

 18. Delegation by Director

 (1) The Director may by instrument in writing delegate to a member of the staff of the Office the performance of any of the functions of the Director under this Act, but not including the power to delegate under this section.